 Where residents actually go

-Bacalar is small enough that locals and visitors overlap, but the day-off rhythm is different from the tourist waterfront.
+Bacalar is small enough that locals and visitors overlap on the same few streets, but the day-off rhythm is different from the tourist waterfront.
+Here’s where the town spends its own time.

-Mornings, life centers on the central plaza and the little market a couple of blocks off it.
-This is where people grab breakfast tacos, fresh juice and produce, and where the cheapest, most honest food in town lives.
-Eat where the tables have locals at them, not where the menu has photos.
+Mornings, life centers on the central plaza and the small municipal market a couple of blocks off it.
+This is where people grab breakfast — tacos, tortas, fresh-squeezed juice, a bag of produce — and where the cheapest, most honest food in town lives.
+Come before 10am for the best of it; stalls wind down as the heat builds.
+The rule that never fails: eat where the tables already have locals at them, not where the menu has photos.

 Balneario Ejidal

-Instead of paying into a private hotel dock, many locals swim at the community-run balneario on the lagoon — a simple public swim area with modest palapas and cheap entry.
-It’s where families spend a Sunday.
-No frills, real color, a fraction of the price.
+Instead of paying into a private hotel dock, most locals swim at the community-run balneario on the lagoon — a simple public swim area with modest palapas, shade, and a small entry fee.
+It’s where families spend a Sunday afternoon: coolers, kids, hammocks, the works.
+No frills, the same seven-color water, a fraction of the price.
+Sundays are busy and social; weekday mornings are near-empty and calm.

 Taquerías and loncherías after dark

-In the evening the cheap taco stands and family loncherías around town fill up long after the tourist restaurants have thinned out.
-Follow the plastic chairs and the smoke.
+In the evening the cheap taco stands and family loncherías around town fill up long after the tourist restaurants on the Costera have thinned out.
+Follow the plastic chairs, the smoke off the grill, and the line of scooters parked outside.
+Order tacos al pastor, panuchos, or whatever’s coming off the comal fastest — the full rundown is on the food page.

 Toward the pueblo edges

-Away from the shore, the streets climbing back from the water are just a working town — hardware stores, tortillerías, kids on bikes.
-Not a sight, but the real Bacalar.
+Away from the shore, the streets climbing back from the water are just a working town — tortillerías, hardware stores, a panadería, kids on bikes.
+Not a sight, but if you want to see the real Bacalar rather than the postcard, it’s a few blocks uphill.

-The lagoon belongs to everyone.
-Skip the pricey private docks at least once and swim at the balneario with the families — it’s the town at its most itself.
+The lagoon belongs to everyone, not just the hotels with docks.
+Skip the pricey private access at least once and swim at the balneario with the families — that’s the town at its most itself.
+And eat your breakfast at the market, not the waterfront terrace; it’s better, cheaper, and it’s where the day really starts here.